New Feature: Verified Stolen Credential Detection

 • Are effectively shadow logins – IT/security don’t know about them, and if using an IdP as your primary identity security interface, they won’t necessarily be visible without taking a deeper look at individual apps.

-• Can often be used simultaneously with SSO – so you can have two (or more) concurrent sessions with SSO and non SSO logins active at the same time, without the user being kicked out of the previous session.
+• Can be used simultaneously with SSO – so you can have an unrestricted number of concurrent sessions with SSO and non SSO logins active at the same time, without the user being kicked out of the previous session.

 Ghost logins provide opportunities for attackers to bypass security controls for initial access and persistence in an application (which we’ll come onto in more detail later).
 They also provide an opportunity for malicious insiders, e.g. a disgruntled employee, to access systems even after SSO access is revoked.
-If the security team relies on IdP logs to audit app logins (which many do, because audit log availability per app can be limited) these accounts can therefore be hidden from the security team, creating a blind spot.
+If the security team relies on IdP logs to audit app logins, these accounts can go undetected.

-It’s very easy to see how these vulnerable login methods can be overlooked by security teams – let’s look at how they can be identified and exploited by hackers.
+It’s very easy to see how these vulnerable login methods can be overlooked by security teams – let’s look at how they can be identified and exploited by attackers.

-How can ghost logins be abused by attackers?
+How can ghost logins be exploited by attackers?

 Let’s take an example scenario: You’re using an IdP solution like Okta or Microsoft/Entra with SAML SSO as the default login method for your core business apps.
 Via your IdP you require MFA when authenticating to your IdP apps page, and also potentially when signing into an individual connected app.